cwshugg/dimrod/docs/services/lumen.md

 A cache miss in `get_light_by_name` triggers exactly one fresh re-discovery before giving up.
 See the [library docs](../library.md) (`lifx.py`) for details.

+#### Thread-safe LIFX LAN access (serialized)

+Lumen runs several action worker threads (`action_threads`, default `8`) that all share **one** `LIFX` wrapper and its cached `Light`/`Device` objects.
+The underlying `lifxlan` library manages its UDP sockets through a process-global, **un-locked** socket table, so when multiple threads opened/closed those sockets concurrently — or one thread rebuilt the shared `LifxLAN` mid-flight — sockets were torn down out from under in-flight commands, producing intermittent `[Errno 9] Bad file descriptor` failures (e.g. only 1 of 5 kitchen bulbs turning on).
+The earlier per-command `command_delay` stagger only spaced command *starts* and did not prevent overlap, so it could not fix this.

+All LIFX LAN operations are now **serialized** by a single reentrant lock inside the `LIFX` wrapper: discovery, lookups, and each power/color/brightness command (including its acknowledged send + read-back verification) hold the lock for their full duration, so no two threads ever touch `lifxlan` sockets at the same time.
+The shared `LifxLAN` is **no longer rebuilt on a transient command retry** (a lost ack is retried on the same object); it is only refreshed for genuine discovery problems, always under the lock.
+Because LAN calls are fast, serializing a handful of bulbs is imperceptible to the user.
+This supersedes the pure-stagger approach as the real fix; `command_delay` is retained as a small, optional spacing knob.
+See the [library docs](../library.md) (`lifx.py`).

 ### Light Configuration

 Each light is defined with: